 I am a contributor for several other blogs, which have been listed below.
-I have also been recruited to write for the School of Molecular and Cellular Biology at my university, where I focus on the latest publications from various labs.
-Additionally, I have interned as a science writer at the Beckman Institute for Advanced Science and Technology as well as the Illinois News Bureau.
+From 2018-2019 I was recruited to write for the School of Molecular and Cellular Biology at my university, where I focused on the latest publications from various labs.
+Additionally, I interned as a science writer at the Beckman Institute for Advanced Science and Technology as well as the Illinois News Bureau from 2019-2020.
 As a result, I am skilled at explaining cutting-edge research without using jargon.

 You can find me on LinkedIn or follow me on Twitter for the latest updates on my work.